Mesa's Missing Persons | How to Take a DNA Sample | Searching for Missing Family Members

 Some runaway cases may last months.
 It is the responsibility of the parent / guardian to call the investigator and validate that the child is still missing every 30 days.
 (NCIC policy).
 If contact is lost with the parent / guardian for any significant time, the case may be cleared and dropped.

-Be sure to call 480-644-2211, or the investigator you are working with, to notify them of the child's return.
+Be sure to call 480-644-2211, then choose option 2 from the menu, or the investigator you are working with, to notify them of the child's return.
 If your child was found and returned by any police agency, please notify the investigator assisting on your case.
 The Mesa Police Department and the Missing Persons Investigators are willing to assist you in your search and will help dealing with other police departments, if needed.
 Please be patient.
 The Investigators are working a large number of cases at any given time.

 A Missing Persons Investigator can also inform you of several resources for post-runaway help.
 There are many agencies, group homes, retreats and camps for struggling youth.
 There are no free teen help sources available, but many are covered by insurance.
 It is our hope that our assistance will help you in getting your runaway child home again.